 - 1. Purpose.
-This chapter outlines policy, procedures, reason codes, and mandatory remarks for reporting CBRN readiness. - 2.
+This Chapter outlines policy, procedures, reason codes, and mandatory remarks for reporting CBRN readiness. - 2.
 Policy.
 Reference (a) requires a unit commander to provide a subjective assessment of the unit's readiness to accomplish its mission under CBRN conditions.
 The CBRN assessment is a separate assessment based on the reported levels of CBRN equipment and training.
 As a separate reporting requirement, the CBRN assessment does not directly influence or contribute to a unit's overall C-level calculations; however, a commander may subjectively change the unit's overall reported core or assigned mission assessment when a CBRN deficiency or asset directly impacts the unit's ability to carry out its mission.
-CBRN will be assessed in each readiness report. - 3. $\underline{\text{Scope}}$.
-Installations and MARFORs will not report CBRN readiness.
+CBRN will be assessed in each readiness report. - 3. $\underline{\text{Scope}}$ .
+Installations and MARFORs will not report CBRN readiness on the CBRN tab of DRRS-MC.
+Installation and MARFORs can capture CBRN readiness in the standards and conditions of their MET assessments.
 All other units reporting in DRRS-MC will use this policy when reporting CBRN readiness. - 4.
 Reporting Requirements.
 CBRN defense information should be consolidated by the unit CBRN defense officer/chief (G-3/S-3) or command identified subject matter expert and provided to the authorized agent or point of contact assembling the readiness report on behalf of the CO.
 The use of the CBRN calculator and MCTIMS as the ADS is required. - a.
-Overall CBRN Level.
+Overall Chemical, Biological, Radiological, and Nuclear (CBRN) Level.
 Units will determine the overall CBRN level based on calculated levels of CBRN defense equipment and CBRN training.
 The reported CBRN level equates to the lowest of the levels for CBRN defense equipment and CBRN training.
 When the individual preparing the report believes the calculated levels do not accurately reflect the unit's CBRN equipment readiness, subjective levels should be assessed for CBRN sense, CBRN shape, CBRN shield, CBRN sustain, CBRN medical, and the CBRN equipment S-level.
-The unit commander will be informed and decide whether to report the calculated or subjective levels.

-b.
-CBRN Defense Equipment (S-Level).

-(1) When determining the CBRN S-level, units in possession of their own CBRN equipment, including deployed units and those units within 30 days of deployment, are to use the equipment tab of the CBRN calculator.

-- (2) Non-deployed units that do not possess CBRN equipment or those units whose CBRN equipment is maintained and stored in a supporting consolidated storage facility will report a CBRN Defense Equipment level of S-6.
+The unit commander will be informed and decide whether to report the calculated or subjective levels. - b.
+Chemical, Biological, Radiological, and Nuclear (CBRN) Defense Equipment (S-Level) - (1) When determining the CBRN S-level, units in possession of their own CBRN equipment, including deployed units and those units within 30 days of deployment, are to use the equipment tab of the CBRN calculator. - (2) Non-deployed units that do not possess CBRN equipment or those units whose CBRN equipment is maintained and stored in a supporting consolidated storage facility will report a CBRN Defense Equipment level of S-6.
 When the S-6 is selected, the reason code of SNM (equipment not measured) will be automatically populated in the unit's report in DRRS-MC with a pre-populated comment. - (3) MEF intermediate level reports are to report on the status and capabilities of all regionally consolidated storage facilities.
 MEFs will coordinate with the regional consolidated storage facilities to conduct joint inventories and equipment inspections as needed to facilitate an accurate roll-up report on the availability of CBRN Defense equipment in support of MEF readiness reporting.